lunarpatriots/Waypoints/README.md

 - [Lombok](https://projectlombok.org/) - Java library tool used to reduce boilerplate code for mode/data objects

 ## Compilation
-- Compilation is handled by Maven by running the command below:
+- Compilation is handled by Maven by running the command `mvn clean install`
-  > mvn clean install
 - Once successfully compiled, the jar file can be found in the `/target/` folder.

 ## Contributions